sudipstha08/learning-go/README.md

 - DSNs are safe to keep public because they only allow submission of new events and related event data; they do not allow read access to any information.

--Where to Find Your DSN
+- Where to Find Your DSN
 If you forget your DSN, view Settings -> Projects -> Client Keys (DSN) in sentry.io.

 - The Parts of the DSN